mxin262/Bridging-Text-Spotting/README.md

 ## Citation

-If you find DPText-DETR useful in your research, please consider citing:
+If you find Bridge Text Spotting useful in your research, please consider citing:
 ```bibtex
 @inproceedings{huang2024bridge,
   title={Bridging the Gap Between End-to-End and Two-Step Text Spotting},